MonteShahmuradyan/Recommendation-Services-Generator/README.md

-# Krisp-Recommendation-Services
-Krisp-Recommendation-Services.
+Recommendation-Services-Generator / Data Engineer vacancy

 This Project has 2 main services ` Generator and Invoker.
 Project is tested with different tools, including terminals, POST and GET methods,in browser and Postman.
-The app handles local and Redis caches, TTL of 10 seconds and 3 key, as project requires.
+The app handles local and Redis caches, TTL of 10 seconds and limited to 3 keys, as project requires.

 1. Generator.
 Generator Service generates recommendations based on the viewer ID and the model name provided in the request.
 It produce an output in JSON format.